TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 All products are personally reviewed and tested in accordance with our Review Methodology.

-Air fryers are becoming the must-have kitchen appliance in 2025.
-They're much healthier (reducing the fat content of your food by up to 80%) and also use less energy than a conventional oven.
+Air fryers are becoming the must-have kitchen appliance in 2026.
+They're much healthier, reducing the fat content of your food by up to 80%.
+They also use less energy than a conventional oven.

-But did you know the non-stick coatings on some traditional air fryers are potentially toxic?
+But did you know that the non-stick coatings on some traditional air fryers are potentially toxic?
+Teflon (PTFE) and PFAS (forever chemicals) coatings can degrade over time and leach into your food.

 As an avid home chef, I was keen to add an air fryer to my kitchen.
 So my team and I set out to research and test the safest non-toxic air fryer brands on the market.